All Episodes

 You know, I didn't know this until I watched this.

-And I had not I had not known that before.
+And I had not known that before.

-Although the problem with any of these stupid nature shows is they all have the you know, we're burning up the world.
+Although the problem with any of these stupid nature shows is they all have the, you know, we're burning up the world.

 You know, why do you have to lecture us?